cagritalha0/Data-Communication-Project/README.md

 3.  **Receiver:** Calculates the CRC of the received data, compares it with the sent checksum, and displays: `Status: DATA CORRUPTED`.

 ##  License
 This project is created for the Data Communication course assignment.

+TALHA ÇAĞRI TERZİOĞLU - 2010205022
+BEDİRHAN ENES ÖZCAN   - 2010205063